Soheab/alexflipnote.py/docs.md

 import alexflipnote

 alex_api = alexflipnote.Client("YOUR-API-TOKEN")
+# a token is required for the following methods: colour, colour_image, colour_image_gradient,
+# birb, dogs, sadcat, cats, coffee
 ```

 For future reference in this documentation: when referring to 'alex_api' we refer to that above.